The Pituitary Gland

 - Hyposecretion.
 Insufficient levels of any hormone in the body may be a result of a large pituitary tumor which puts direct pressure on the gland, which interferes with the gland’s ability to produce the standard level of hormones.
 This can also result from surgery or radiation of a tumor.

 - Tumor size effects.
 As the tumor expands, it presses against one or more of the glands in the region including the pituitary.
-The common effects are headaches and vision problems.
+The typical results are headaches and vision problems.

 As the tumor enlarges and continues to pressure the pituitary, this can result in the previously mentioned symptoms.